ckeditor/ckeditor5/docs/installation/advanced/predefined-builds.md

 #### Zip download

-Go to the [CKEditor 5 builds download page](https://ckeditor.com/ckeditor-5-builds/download/) and download your preferred build.
-For example, you may download the `ckeditor5-build-classic-1.0.0.zip` file for the Classic editor build.
+Go to the [CKEditor 5 download page](https://ckeditor.com/ckeditor-5/download/) and download your preferred build.
+For example, you may download the `ckeditor5-build-classic-32.0.0.zip` file for the classic editor build.

 Extract the `.zip` file into a dedicated directory inside your project.
-It is recommended to include the editor version in the directory name to ensure proper cache invalidation once a new version of CKEditor is installed.
+It is recommended to include the editor version in the directory name to ensure proper cache invalidation once a new version of CKEditor 5 is installed.

 ##### Included files